 How the Environment Agency will manage government investment to reduce flood risk and coastal erosion in England.

-The programme of flood and coastal erosion risk management investment and accelerated schemes includes projects developed by local authorities, internal drainage boards and the Environment Agency.
+The programme of flood and coastal erosion risk management investment includes projects developed by local authorities, internal drainage boards and the Environment Agency.
 These risk management authorities work with communities to develop schemes.

 The long-term investment scenarios 2014 is an updated analysis of future investment in flood and coastal erosion risk management over the next 50 years.
 This investment programme is in line with those recommendations.